Start9Labs/specter-desktop-wrapper/README.md

 ```
 ## Verify Install

-Go to your Embassy Services page, select specter and start the service.
+Go to your Embassy Services page, select Specter and start the service.

 #Done